ismaelharunid/flat2dpy/README.md

 ## compatibility

 A major different with most other similar modules where single indexes or slices are treated a row index with all columns of that row.
 Hence one must becareful when using flat2d as a drop in replacement.
-To maintain numpy or scipy compatiablility you can use None for the column range, fe. f2da[0,None] will reference as (0, slice(Noe, None, None)
+To maintain numpy or scipy compatiablility you can use None for the column range, fe. f2da[0,None] will reference as (0, slice(Noe, None, None).

+One really nice caviat is that unlink numpy ndarray, Flat2dArrays are updatable.
+This means you can resize them along one or two axes, as long as the existing or incoming data will fit with it's new shape

 # flat2d main module